-Customer support typically reminds us of technical difficulties and the mysterious technology that helps keep our lives and businesses running.
-Customer service, on the other hand, may recall guidance toward a goal or an overall experience with a brand—be it help choosing a new software solution or narrowing down the options in a brick-and-mortar retail store.
+Customer support may remind us of technical difficulties and mysterious technology that keep our lives and businesses running.
+On the other hand, customer service may recall guidance toward a goal or an overall experience with a brand—be it help choosing a new software solution or narrowing down the options in a brick-and-mortar retail store.
 Customer support ultimately helps users troubleshoot and optimize their use of a product, and knowing how it impacts customer service can be a boon for business.

 Aren't customer support and customer service the same thing?

-Some experts—and even Google—have a hard time distinguishing between customer support vs. customer service.
-The difference is nuanced, but it’s one that many companies overlook to their detriment.
-Because understanding the difference, as well as the overlap, enables your business to provide the best care that your customers deserve.
+Some experts—and even Google—have a hard time distinguishing between customer support vs customer service.
+The difference is nuanced, but it's one that many companies overlook to their detriment.

 In other words, one of the best ways to provide excellent customer support is honing an ability to provide excellent person-to-person, humanistic customer service.
 For example, maybe a customer reached out about a stolen credit card.
 Beyond addressing the technical matter at hand by identifying what information was compromised and then taking the steps to rectify that problem, a support team that shows empathy for a customer's experience goes a long way in a stressful situation.
 Maybe that means following up on live chat or social media with a link to relevant tips and tricks from the knowledge base or company blog.